-UTM IP address for the SSL VPN (UDP) In either of the following cases, you need to select the object representing the IP address used for setting up UDP SSL VPN tunnels: The IP address used for setting up the SSL VPN tunnels (UDP) is not the main IP address of the external interface.
+Public IP address of the UTM for the SSL In either of the following cases, you need to select the object representing the IP address used for setting up UDP SSL VPN tunnels: VPN (UDP) The IP address used for setting up the SSL VPN tunnels (UDP) is not the main IP address of the external interface.
 The IP address used for setting up the SSL VPN tunnels (UDP) belongs to an external interface that is not linked to the default gateway of the firewall.

-Port (UDP) The listening ports of the SSL VPN service can be changed.
-Note: Port (TCP) Some ports are reserved for the SNS firewall's internal use only and cannot be selected, Port 443 is the only port below 1024 that can be used, If you change any of the default ports, the SSL VPN could become inaccessible from networks (hotels or public WiFi) on which Internet access is filtered.
-Interval before key renegotiation (in seconds) You can change the length of time (14400 seconds by default, or 4 hours) after which the keys used by the encryption algorithms will be renegotiated.
-During this operation: The SSL VPN tunnel will not respond for several seconds, In a multifactor authentication, the user will need to enter a new OTP to stay connected.
-Use DNS servers provided by the firewall If this option is selected, the SSL VPN client will include the DNS servers retrieved via the SSL VPN in the workstation's (Windows only) network configuration.
+The listening ports of the SSL VPN service can be changed.
+Note: The insterning ports of the SSE of a service can be changed.
+Note.
+Some ports are reserved for the SNS firewall's internal use only and cannot be selected, Port 443 is the only port below 1024 that can be used, If you change any of the default ports, the SSL VPN could become inaccessible from networks (hotels or public WiFi) on which Internet access is filtered.
+You can change the length of time (14400 seconds by default, or 4 hours) after which the keys used by the encryption algorithms will be renegotiated.
+During this operation: The SSL VPN tunnel will not respond for several seconds, • If multifactor authentication is used, the user will need to enter a new OTP, or approve the new connection on the third-party application (in push mode), in order to stay connected.
+It would be helpful to set an interval that corresponds to the average length of a workday, such as 28800 seconds (8 hours).
+You can instruct VPN clients to include the DNS servers retrieved via the SSL VPN in the workstation's (Windows only) network configuration.
 If DNS servers are already defined on the workstation, they may be queried.
-Prohibit use of third- party DNS servers If this option is selected, the SSL VPN client will exclude DNS servers already defined in the workstation's (Windows only) configuration.
+You can instruct VPN clients to exclude the DNS servers that have already been defined in the workstation's (Windows only) configuration.
 Only DNS servers sent by the SNS firewall can be queried.